MishterKirby/ConstGen/README.md

 - - - -

-The base code is build from srndpty's CodeGen: https://github.com/srndpty/CodeGen
+The base code is built from srndpty's CodeGen: https://github.com/srndpty/CodeGen